 - Method uses existing imaginative stories or films to trigger ideas - Involves scanning published fiction to identify fictional products or processes that might be transferred into real life products. - Such innovation instances are called Diegetic Innovation Template s (DITs) - How closely a given fiction is to a particular industry is called the Diegetic Gap' (DiG)

 Example: For a company that produces mobile phones the DiG for the 'Harry Potter' story would be large; for a Fashion House, it may be small.

-Diegetic - a term used in films to describe artefacts (mainly sounds) that are sensed by the characters as part of the story
+sounds) that are sensed by the characters as part of the story